HannaLAguilar/Dog-_Identification_CNN/README.md

 ## Data

-1. Download the dog dataset.
-Unzip the folder and place it in the repo, at location path/to/dog-project/dogImages.
-The dogImages/ folder should contain 133 folders, each corresponding to a different dog breed.
+1. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
+Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
+The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.

-2. Download the human dataset.
-Unzip the folder and place it in the repo, at location path/to/dog-project/lfw.
-If you are using a Windows machine, you are encouraged to use 7zip to extract the folder.
+2. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
+Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
+If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

+Using wget you can

 Technologies used in this folder: